ash/raku-challenges/089/index.md

 ### 8. Dart

 To me, languages built on C++ have their specific charm.
-On one side, it is the same known language, but on the other, it injects may things that you were missing earlier (see, for example, how easy it is dealing with command-line arguments).
+On one side, it is the same known language, but on the other, it embeds the things that you were missing earlier (see, for example, how easy it is to deal with command-line arguments).
 The `gcd` here is again a method called on a number: `x.gcd(y)`.

     // To run:
     // $ dart ch-1.dart 100